 \section{Ethical Considerations and Data Availability}

 This work is motivated by a commitment to responsible development of AI-assisted mental health tools.
-All evaluation data used in this study are synthetically constructed: the expanded case library was generated through domain-expert-guided augmentation of existing public corpora, with specialists in psychology and counseling providing distress-type profiles and resistance patterns.
-No real user data, clinical records, or personally identifiable information were collected or used at any stage of this research.

-We are mindful that systems designed for emotional support operate in contexts of heightened vulnerability.
-The architectural choices in LEKIA---explicit consent boundaries, cooldown enforcement, and stage-constrained progression---reflect not only technical objectives but an ethical stance: that people seeking support deserve systems whose protective behaviors are structurally guaranteed rather than statistically likely.
-Our goal is not to automate therapy, but to extend the reach of evidence-based supportive practices to those who may otherwise lack access to timely, consistent, and boundary-respecting care.
+All evaluation data are synthetically constructed via domain-expert-guided augmentation of existing public corpora; no real user data, clinical records, or personally identifiable information were collected or used.
+We are mindful that emotional support systems operate in contexts of heightened vulnerability.
+LEKIA's architectural choices---explicit consent boundaries, cooldown enforcement, and stage-constrained progression---reflect an ethical stance: people seeking support deserve systems whose protective behaviors are structurally guaranteed rather than statistically likely.
+Our goal is not to automate therapy, but to extend evidence-based supportive practices to those who may otherwise lack access to consistent and boundary-respecting care.